“Do any of you feel pain anywhere?”

-I take a seat, putting my left hand on the aura sensor, I look straight into the webcam.
+I take a seat, putting my left hand on the aura sensor, and I look straight into the webcam.

 ◇ ◇ ◇ ◇ ◇

-It was during my years of depression that made me ponder on big questions about life and be much of a young philosopher, though I didn’t feel a great connection to all the famous philosophers before me.
+It was during my years of depression that made me ponder big questions about life and be much of a young philosopher, though I didn’t feel a great connection to all the famous philosophers before me.
 Most of all, I didn’t feel a great connection to humans, and to this day I still feel alienated.
 I’m a natural analyst and I see patterns and answers like others don’t.
 My curse has always been that I think too much, but my gift and savior is that I can disassemble and put things together and still see the beauty of it.
-Much the reason why I decided to not leave this place too soon.
+Much of the reason why I decided to not leave this place too soon.

-I’ve later gone back to researching about all the different religions in the world and got very fond and accepting of their place among people.
+I’ve later gone back to researching all the different religions in the world and got very fond and accepting of their place among people.
 The common thread is always: what the Ego can’t make sense of is a direct threat and should be depressed.
-Even though I may think different in most cases, I respect whatever thinking makes other people happy – unless it’s hurting them or someone else.
+Even though I may think differently in most cases, I respect whatever thinking makes other people happy – unless it’s hurting them or someone else.

 ◇ ◇ ◇ ◇ ◇

-Your aura changes depending on your state, mood and conflicting energies, so the readings aren’t always accurate, but I wanted to try just for fun.
+Your aura changes depending on your state, mood, and conflicting energies, so the readings aren’t always accurate, but I wanted to try just for fun.

 She told me that having my aura very close to my body was a good sign that I’m not sipping energy through or letting myself become affected.
-I’ve been working hard lately on my sensitivity – to not become a mirror of other’s feelings – and I guess this must be the result of that.
+I’ve been working hard lately on my sensitivity – to not become a mirror of others’ feelings – and I guess this must be the result of that.
 I’m much more calmer and balanced now.